Murchison, Victoria: Murchison meteorite

 On 28 September 1969 a meteorite shower fell 2 kilometres south of Murchison.
 Many local residents collected samples of these meteorites reducing the chance of contamination.
 The rocks were analysed at the NASA Ames Research Center where they were discovered to contain the first convincing evidence of amino acids of extraterrestrial origin, supporting the Miller–Urey experiment.
 The Murchison meteorite samples contained 90 different amino acids, only 19 of which are found on earth.
 The meteorite has been found to contain the oldest materials known to have reached earth.
 The Meteorite Park in the centre of Murchison celebrates this discovery.

 Transport

 Murchison East station is serviced by V/Line passenger trains on the Shepparton Line.

+Notable people

+Marion (Bill) Edwards, a transsexual barman, was born here on 19 March 1874.

 Sport

 The town has an Australian Rules football team competing in the Kyabram & District Football League.
-The first grade team won the 2013 league premiership.
+The seniors won the 2013 league premiership.

+On September 14 2024 at Mooroopna, the Grasshoppers' seniors and reserves teams won the KDFL premiership, defeating Shepparton East and Stanhope respectively.

 Golfers play at the course of the Murchison Golf Club on Goulburn Valley Highway, Murchison East.

 World Headbutting Champion Gianni Vazzoler resides in Murchison since winning his title in nearby Shepparton in 2013 against Captain Redbeard.